 The best way to improve the amount of power a motor can handle without affecting its efficiency is by adding more windings or increasing the amount of copper in the windings.
 Once again, you are reducing the electrical resistance of the windings and thereby allowing more current (and more power) to flow.
 The problem is that more copper means more weight.
 Also, most motors are already stuffed full of windings and the only way to add more is to either compromise the structure of the stator or to increase the size of the motor.
 In general, manufacturers choose the latter (thankfully!).
 This is why larger motors can create more thrust.

-Other factors can have a substantial effect on thrust as well.
-The type of permanent magnet used can increase thrust by providing a stronger magnetic field for the windings to work against.
+Other factors can have a substantial effect on power as well.
+The type of permanent magnet used can increase power by providing a stronger magnetic field for the windings to work against.
 This very concept was used in 2016 when motor manufacturers began using “N52” magnets.
-Changing to these permanent magnets resulted in an instantaneous thrust boost of 25% between motors that were otherwise the same!
+Changing to these permanent magnets resulted in an instantaneous power boost of 25% between motors that were otherwise the same!

-Do you need top of the line thrust?
+Do you need top of the line power?

 Known Good Brands

 I won’t do any bench tests on motors in this article.
 The reason is that others in the community, particular QuadMcFly’s miniquadtestbench site have already done such a good job at this that I would not be able to add anything of value.
 That being said, I do want to provide a list of known good motor manufacturers that will get you started.
 The prices listed here are per motor.

 Brother Hobby has been putting out some stellar motors for a couple of years now, starting with the Tornado series and continuing with the “Returner” series.
 The Returner R4 maximizes power for a high-end price while the R2 is a great mid-range motor coming in at $15 and a little less weight.